HMS Warspite (03): Decommissioning

 A memorial stone was placed near the sea wall at Marazion and later moved a short distance.
 The stone was unveiled by Admiral Sir Charles Madden and prayers were read by a former crew member.
 The remains of the masts lie in the yard at Porthenalls House, Prussia Cove and one portion was erected on a headland, overlooking Prussia Cove.
-One of her 15-inch tompions and her chapel door are held by the Royal Naval Museum in Portsmouth.
+One of her 15-inch tompions and her chapel door are held by the National Museum of the Royal Navy in Portsmouth.
 Her nameplate was held by the pub, The Wink, in Lamorna, Cornwall but has since been sold at auction.
 Her ship's wheel was given by King George VI to King Haakon VII of Norway in 1947, who later gave it to the City of Narvik.
 It is kept in the City Hall of Narvik.
-Timbers from the ship would also be used to create commemorative souvenirs of various types, such as ashtrays and letter openers.
+Her white ensign and other artefacts are held in Marazion Museum.
+Timbers from the ship would also be used to create commemorative souvenirs of various types, such as ashtrays and letter openers, as well as teak benches, including ones at the Castle on St Michael's Mount and in Morrab Gardens, Penzance.